shrutikapoor08/graphql-example/README.md

-# graphql-starter-boilerplate
+# GraphQL Boilerplate
-Boilerplate to easily get started on React and GraphQL projects
+Boilerplate to easily get started on React and GraphQL projects for Client and Server side implementation